sagar-pathak/StringCompare/README.md

 =============

 To change the mode, following has to be done before applying the funtion.<br/>
-Two options available for now <br/>
+These are the options available. <br/>
 1. wordcount<br/>
 2. charcount<br/>